Strategic planning can help you to improve the performance of your enterprise for the next several years.

 We have found from long and sometimes painful experience that to effectively plan strategically requires only a handful of essential procedures.

-Improve long-term performance of your organization, at dramatically reduced risk, with these five simple planning process elements or procedures.
+Improve long-term performance of your organization, at dramatically reduced risk, with these five simple strategic planning process elements or procedures.

 Make sure that any system of planning that you use, or corporate planning process that you follow, has formal, well documented, clearly communicated, and simple procedures for these five essentials.